- See Social Justice page for more activities

 - See Shared Interest page for social events

 - See Adult Education page for talks, books and other group activities

 Learn and Grow

 First Unitarian Society offers feature provocative and stimulating speakers engaged in important community issues and contemporary ideas.
 A “First Hour” event is offered first Sundays from September through May at 9:30.

-Drop-in programming, Sundays at 9:30 am at FUS:
+Drop-in programming, Sundays at 9:30am at the Society:

 Recent programs have included:

-First Hour programs are listed with other activities at the Society at http://firstunitarian.org/upcoming-events/
+First Hour programs and Sunday talks also are listed with other activities at the Society at http://firstunitarian.org/upcoming-events/